'Make America Sick Again': Obama rallies Democrats in defense of the ACA

 "We have the court of public opinion," said Rep. Joseph Crowley, D-New York.
 "The Affordable Care Act is a lot more popular than President Trump and our Republican colleagues would like you to believe."

-Pence, meanwhile, didn't discuss Trump's tweets of caution in his meeting with House Republicans.
+Pence, however, didn't discuss Trump's tweets of caution in his meeting with House Republicans.

 Pence told the caucus that Trump would enact executive orders to help "smooth out the transition process" from Obamacare, according to Rep. Mike Coffman, R-Colorado.